 HER: Another boon to our photography has been the amazing quality cameras available in phones today.
 The light, easy to maneuver phone cameras have turned us into a culture of selfie-takers, but they’ve also allowed a lot more flexibility for those of us wanting to get sexy couples’ shots without the need to have someone else in the room to hold the big camera.
 We took this one with the phone, then blacked out the bedroom in the background in photoshop to create a pretty dramatic image.

 HIM: In putting this article together we looked back at a lot of our pictures to find ones that worked well, that helped tell a story.
 We were severely constrained because the vast majority of our shots include our faces and, for professional and family reasons, we just can’t afford for those to be seen (I don’t know what we actually expect we’ll ever do with them).
-However, we found a good sampling of ones with faces hidden which we’ve included here to give you an idea of what we’ve been up to.
+So, part of our challenge has become finding creative ways to hide our faces.